Our Blog

 Background:

-Jeffrey Epstein was a wealthy financier who amassed publicity, influence, and fame from connections with other affluent politicians, business leaders, celebrities, etc, from the 1990’s-2000s, granting him access to elite social circles.
+Jeffrey Epstein was a wealthy financier who amassed publicity, influence, and fame from connections with other affluent politicians, business leaders, celebrities, etc., from the 1990s–2000s, granting him access to elite social circles (Martin, 2023).
 Epstein was then accused of a sex trafficking operation that involved minors, eventually leading to criminal charges and intense public scrutiny.
-The victims later sued Epstein, and those cases amounted to thousands of pages of evidence–most were initially sealed.
+The victims later sued Epstein, and those cases amounted to thousands of pages of evidence—most of which were initially sealed.

 Summary:

-The Epstein Files were a large collection of sex offense evidence committed by Jeffrey Epstein along with other public figures, including former U.S. president Bill Clinton and current president Donald Trump.
+The Epstein Files were a large collection of sex offense evidence committed by Jeffrey Epstein along with other public figures, including former U.S. president Bill Clinton and current president Donald Trump (BBC News, 2025).
 In December of 2025, Congress passed a law mandating the full release of the files into the public.
-Content of the files included court documents, flight history,.
+Content of the files.

 Read More